Brexit deal getting closer, European Commission chief says

 Advertisement

-The border impasse has heightened fears that the U.K. could find itself crashing out of the bloc without a deal.
+The Irish border impasse has heightened fears that the U.K. could find itself crashing out of the bloc without a deal.
 The U.K. government has acknowledged that could leave planes grounded and trucks backed up at British ports.

 Juncker said a "no-deal" Brexit would be bad for both Britain and the EU.